 … or adventures of a lame modder

-Yeah, I admit that I was super lazy for past few months if it is about writing posts.
-Thing is that material for future posts is being made in exponential rate so I have to do something about it.
+Yeah, I admit that I was super lazy for the past few months if it is about writing posts.
+Thing is that material for future posts is being made at an exponential rate so I have to do something about it.
 There is no better way than start posting all that gathered stuff.

-The story began a long time ago when Wendell (cheers my friend) has ordered a modded C64 from me.
-Sometime later he'd asked me If I can refurb and deliver a few other machines.
+The story began a long time ago when Wendell (cheers my friend) ordered a modded C64 from me.
+Sometime later he’d asked me If I can refurb and deliver a few other machines.
 Two C128s were on that list too.
-He'd asked me to repair, refurb and add some mods to these Commodores - custom stuff!
-My fav! :D
+He’d asked me to repair, refurb, and add some mods to these Commodores – custom stuff!
+My fav! 😀

 I wouldn’t be myself if I’d declined it.
 Moreover, I was like …

 Finally, I could start to work on a C128 machine and I must point out that I’ve never had an opportunity to even see it, not talking about playing and modding it 🙂

 I didn’t want to be cornered with one faulty machine so I’ve managed to win four auctions with C128s.

 Unfortunately, all of the ordered machines didn’t work.
 It took a while to fix ’em all.

 After many hours spent getting familiar with C128s circuits, I’ve figured that the CHAR ROM is playing games with me.
 Since this particular motherboard had an already made (I think it is an original mod) mod accepting 28-pin EPROMs, I’ve decided to replace it with an overkill FlashROM -> W27C512.
 Overkill, just because I have plenty of 512s on the shelf 🙂

 Next on the list was a dual OS ROM mod.
 JiffyDOS is the first OS, and stock OS is the second.
 I’ve bought all the needed files from guys running Retro Innovations and was ready to burn.

 While working on electronics, I’ve also spent a while refurbishing keyboards and cases.
 I’ll spare you another description of this boring process.